 Taxa whose functional feeding group is "collector-filterer" are often more prolific in pristine natural waters.
 A reduction in the collector-filterer community can indicate a water quality problem.
 The SCI metric increases as the percentage of a sample comprised by these taxa increases.
 To score above zero for this metric, more than one percent of the sample must be composed of collector-filterers.
-Samples at each station during each 2010 event were composed of zero to just over eight percent collector-filterers (Table 20).
+Samples at each station during each 2012 event were composed of seven to just over forty-two percent collector-filterers (Table 21).
+The percentages were lowest during the December sampling event at all stations.
 This is within the range reported by Fore (2004) in developing the SCI calculation protocol.
-When considered over time from 2003 to 2010, collector-filterers taxa were variable over time at each station, and their scores had a slight decrease over time (Kendall Tau = -0.28, p < 0.05).
-The percent collector-filterer taxa also decreased at HCSW-1 (Kendall Tau = -0.57, p < 0.05).
-However, scores were not significantly different among stations (ANOVA: F = 0.80, p = 0.50).
-Examples of filter feeder species collected in 2010 were Cheumatopsyche sp., Rheotanytarsus pellucidus, and Hydropsyche rossi.
+When considered over time from 2003 to 2012, collector-filterers taxa were variable over time at each station, and their scores had a slight decrease over time at HCSW-2 (Kendall Tau = -0.50, p < 0.05); scores were not significantly different among stations (ANOVA: F = 1.67, p = 0.18).
+Examples of filter feeder species collected in 2012 were Cheumatopsyche sp., Tanytarsus species, and Hydropsyche rossi.